 SECTION 11.
 An individual appointed or elected as a police chief before the effective date of this Act shall complete a program on racial profiling established under Subsection (j), Section 96.641, Education Code, as added by this Act, not later than September 1, 2003.

-President of the Senate Speaker of the House
+President of the Senate

 SECTION 12.
 This Act takes effect September 1, 2001